 The Dhungala Choral Connection Songbook and CD is available at http://www.shortblackopera.com

 So, how much health-bestowing local community music is being produced and consumed by Australians, right now?
 Where is it performed and heard, how is it managed, recorded, licensed and distributed, and who is still making it?
 When an Australian musician or composer writes, performs and records some of their own music, how do they get it heard by Australian and international audiences?
-Must the give it away, to be heard?
+Must they give it away, to be heard?
 Is wide, government sponsored media distribution provided to our Australian musicians, so their loyal, pandemically challenged fans can access it?
 And if our local music is being drowned out by insistent promotion of non-Australian music, why is this so?

 Have a look online.
 Many Australian Aboriginal communities are making magnificent, uniquely Australian music.
 Many non-Indigenous Australian musicians are collaborating with these communities, to grow uniquely Australian community music repertoires with a powerful Australian sound and presence.
-This is a learning process, but when every Australian gives first priority to supporting uniquely Australian music, instead of believing media hype that promotes non-Australian performers and non-Australian music genres above our home grown music, local community music, community cultures, and community peace, will flourish healthily, and grow.
+This is a learning process, but when every Australian gives first priority to supporting uniquely Australian music, instead of believing media hype that promotes non-Australian performers and non-Australian music genres above our home grown music, our local community music, community cultures, and community peace, will flourish healthily, and grow.

 Obviously, we don’t dislike overseas musics, many are wonderful, but why should Australians prioritize non-Australian genres, or promote them above our own music, to the detriment of the strong multicultural cooperation we have always lived with and built?
 All Australian citizens have a cultural right and duty to support, grow and enjoy our very own music, that connects us to, and takes pride in, the beautiful country we inhabit.